PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

     "types" => array( //Types also Optional, if string detected then we will treat it as message "array_key" => "string" //The type of array_key ),
-    "array_key" => array( //Optional What filters to apply to array_key "trim" => true,
+    "array_key" => array( //Optional What filters you want to apply to array_key "trim" => true,
         "htmlentities" => true,
-        "alpha_num" => false
+        "alpha_num" => false,
+        "ucwords" => true
     )
 );
 ```
-See SanitizersTest.php for understanding more.
+See parameters in sanitize function for understanding about filters and see the table in type parameter in sanitize function for understanding about types.

 ### Return values
 &emsp;Returns the sanitized array